IKE Configuration Overview¶

 To proceed, configure the GRE template in the VRF of plaintext packets:

-vsr running config# / vrf private
+vsr running config# / vrf private interface gre-template gretemp2 mtu 1300

-vsr running vrf private# interface gre-template gretemp2
+vsr running config# / vrf private interface gre-template gretemp2 install-routes-to none

-in the link-VRF to the gre-template
+Then bind a vpn in the link-VRF to the gre-template, by specifying its VRF

-and name under dynamic-gre
+and name under dynamic-gre:

-vsr running vrf public# vpn my_vpn dynamic-gre
+vsr running config# / vrf wan ike vpn xdyngre-vpn dynamic-gre template gretemp2

 The names of the GRE interfaces created through this functionality are

-prefix followed by random ASCII characters.
+composed of a dgreike prefix followed by random ASCII characters.
 If all

 Additional supported RADIUS attributes¶